RoKiSim 1.0 :: Robot Kinematics Simulator

 Screenshot 1 Screenshot 2 Screenshot 3

-RoKiSim is an educational software tool for 3D simulation of six-axis PUMA-type serial robots developed at the Control and Robotics Lab of the ÉTS.
+RoKiSim is a free multi-platform educational software tool for 3D simulation of serial six-axis robots developed at the Control and Robotics Lab of the École de technologie supérieure (Montreal, Canada).
 The user can jog the virtual robot in either its joint space or the Cartesian space (with respect to the tool frame, the base frame, or the world frame), show the various reference frames (according to both the Denavit-Hartenberg and the Modified Denavit-Hartenberg conventions), and visualize all possible robot configurations (solutions of the inverse kinematics) for a given pose of the end-effector.
-Orientations can be represented in any of several common Euler angle conventions (such as those used by Fanuc Robotics, KUKA Robotics, Stäubli, and Adept Technology), as well as in unit quaternions (used by ABB Robotics).
+Orientations can be represented in any of several common Euler angle conventions (such as those used by FANUC Robotics, KUKA Robotics, Stäubli, and Adept Technology), as well as in unit quaternions (used by ABB Robotics).

-The RoKiSim package comes with eight popular industrial robot models (ABB IRB 120, ABB IRB 140, ABB IRB 1600/1.45, CRC A465, Fanuc LR Mate 200iC, KUKA KR 5 sixx R650, KUKA KR 1000 TITAN and Motoman UP50N) as well as with six end-effector tools.
+The RoKiSim package comes with several popular industrial robot models (ABB IRB 120, ABB IRB 140, ABB IRB 1600/1.45, ABB IRB 4400, ABB IRB 6640, Adept Viper S650, CRS A465, FANUC LR Mate 200iC, FANUC LR Mate 200iD, FANUC LR Mate 200iD 7L, FANUC M-710iC/50, FANUC M-710iC/50S KUKA KR 5 sixx R650, KUKA KR 6 R900, KUKA KR 150 R3100, KUKA KR 160 R1570 nano, KUKA KR 270 R2700 ultra, KUKA KR 500, KUKA KR 1000 TITAN, Motoman MH5F, Motoman UP50N, PUMA 560, Stäubli RX90BL, Stäubli TX40, Stäubli TX200, Universal Robots UR5 and UR10) as well as with seven end-effector tools.
 It is relatively easy to add new robot models, and quite trivial to add new end-effector tools (in ASCII STL format).
 The package also comes with simulations of the three types of robot singularities (wrist, elbow and shoulder) for some of the robot models.
 A simulation consists of an ASCII file with a *.sim extension, containing a sequence of numerical values for the six articular variables, and another ASCI file with an *rks extension, specifying the robot and its tool.

 The robot simulation software also comes with the ability to import object geometries and place them in the robot environment.
 An object must be defined in an ASCII STL file or an SLP file (same as STL format but allows a different color for each facet).
 A set consisting of a robot, an end-effector tool, objects and their poses with respect to the robot's base frame, a simulation file, as well as the choice of language and Euler angle convention can be saved as a station.
 An example of such a station is provided with the package.

-The RoKiSim menu can be displayed in four different languages (English, French, Spanish and Catalan).
+The RoKiSim menu can be displayed in five different languages (English, French, German, Spanish and Catalan).

-* While RoKiSim is, and will remain, freeware, it should not be distributed.
-We will appreciate greatly your comments.
-Please send them to ilian.bonev@etsmtl.ca.
+While RoKiSim is, and will remain, freeware, it should not be distributed.
+We appreciate greatly your comments.
+Please continue to send them to ilian.bonev@etsmtl.ca.

 Once you have selected your preferred robot model, Euler angle convention, menu language, and, optionally, an end-effector, objects and a simulation, you can save them as default by selecting the option "Save as default station" in the File menu.